resucutie/vz-unofficial-docs/modules/components/ContextMenu.md

 ###### `color` possible values

-As it is known, `color` can have two values.
+As it is known for now, `color` can have two values.
 Both of them are strings

 | Possible values |                           Preview                            |
 | :-------------: | :----------------------------------------------------------: |